Therapy

 For clients open to deeper work, psychodynamic therapy can help us understand ourselves better by working with the unconscious mind and the impact earlier experiences and trauma can have upon our personality, relationships and behaviour.
 Trauma can be both overt and less obvious, such as emotional and developmental trauma, and deeply affect our self confidence and choices later in life.

-Rooted in the ideas of Sigmund Freud yet totally contemporary in its research and approach, psychodynamic therapy works not only through the strength and trust of the therapeutic relationship, but by deepening insight into unhelpful or even toxic unconscious beliefs and patterns that can, unknowingly, hold us back.
-By drawing upon psychodynamic concepts and techniques, I can help you improve your relationships, soothe anxiety, depression and negative thinking, and boost your self-knowledge and self esteem.
-I can help you work through specific trauma, suicidal thoughts, self harm, issues around food and body image and other behaviours that may be preventing you from living the way you want and fulfilling your potential.
+Rooted in the ideas of Sigmund Freud yet totally contemporary in its research and approach, psychodynamic therapy works not only through the strength and trust of the therapeutic relationship, but by deepening insight into unhelpful, often distorted unconscious beliefs and patterns that can hold us back.
+By drawing upon psychodynamic concepts and techniques, I can help you improve your relationships, soothe anxiety, depression and negative thinking, and boost your self-awareness and self esteem.
+Together, we can work through unprocessed trauma, suicidal thoughts, self harm, issues around food and body image and other behaviours that may be preventing you from living the way you want and fulfilling your potential.
 Studies show that many people who undertake psychodynamic therapy continue to improve long after ending.

 "Take action,